 Welcome to the website for The Confessional Presbyterian, a journal for discussion of Presbyterian doctrine & practice.
 See our About page for background on the purpose and scope of the journal.
-We have just gone to print with our tenth issue and expect to ship copies right at the end of the year, D. V. Subscribe now in our online Store and also purchase back issues.
-To view table of contents for past issues (v1-8) see our articles page or the author index for a listing of published material by author.
+The 2014 issue is available as well as back issue except for volume 1 (2005) which is out of print.
+See the online Store.
+To view table of contents for past issues see our articles page or the author index for a listing of published material by author.
 We need to hear from you now if you have a submission to make for the 2015 issue which we hope to get out on a faster schedule than is our wont.

 The Confessional Presbyterian Volume 10 (2014) Contents and Editorial.

 3 J. Gresham Machen and LeRoy Gresham: Cousins, Confidants, and Churchmen